RanoshisDas/spotify-lyric-search/README.md

 ## Project Overview

 Spotify Lyric Search is a **machine learning / NLP project** that identifies the **most likely song title and artist** given a short snippet of song lyrics.
-The system uses **semantic text embeddings** and **similarity-based retrieval**, a standard approach in modern information retrieval systems.
+The system uses **BM25 ranking algorithm** for text-based retrieval, a proven approach in information retrieval systems.

 This project is designed to demonstrate:

 * Text preprocessing and normalization
-* Transformer-based sentence embeddings
-* Cosine similarity search
+* BM25 (Best Matching 25) ranking algorithm
 * Top-K evaluation methodology
+* Information retrieval best practices

 The implementation is suitable for academic submission and follows industry-standard NLP practices.